 POLICIES:

+Explore updates to the Transfer of Development Rights (TDR) and Purchase of Development Rights (PDR) programs that improve the overall market demand for these programs.

 Educate and encourage farmers to utilize Transfer of Development Rights (TDR) and Purchase of Development Rights (PDR) programs as economic incentives to stay in agriculture.

 Educate and encourage farmers to work with land trusts and conservation agencies to use fee simple purchase and conservation easements as economic incentives to stay in agriculture.

 Encourage farmers to participate in the VSP to maintain and improve the long-term viability of their agricultural operations.

+Explore approaches to administering water in cooperation with farmers, including water banking, that would allow farmers to realize value of inchoate or excess water.

+OBJECTIVE C: Provide partnership opportunities with tribes to conserve designated long-term agricultural lands through traditional active management practices.

+POLICIES:

+Work with Tribes with usual and accustomed harvesting lands and waters to encourage access to traditional foods and resources.

+Protect access to harvest of traditional foods and resources by working with tribes to consider programs that could support traditional modes of active management by defining certain end products (camas bulbs, native seeds, etc.) as agricultural products, where appropriate and mutually agreed.

 AQUACULTURE RESOURCES – Goals, Objectives and Policies